In this article, you’ll find answers to questions like:

 Developmental experts advocate playtime, free time and down time.
 Even boredom can be beneficial, they say.
 Yet, sometimes parents are concerned their kids will engage in TV or electronics if they’re not busy.

-Down time, particularly no screen time, is essential for children of all ages to rest and take a break from the daily stress of school and hectic schedules.
+Down time, particularly without screens, is essential for children of all ages to rest and take a break from the daily stress of school and hectic schedules.

 1. CAN BOREDOM BE GOOD?

 Everyone needs time to refresh and reset, particularly children, says Renée Layman, chief executive officer of the Center for Child Counseling.
 “There are many valuable lessons in down time, often coming from feeling bored.
-Yes, it’s okay not to rescue your kids from boredom.”
+Yes, it’s okay not to rescue your kids from boredom,” she says.

 Boredom can spark the imagination, inspire daydreaming and spur searching inward for entertainment.